 The details of the precautionary methods will form the basis for a site briefing with the Contractor.
-A Mott MacDonald Ecologist will be present prior to the commencement of the site works to undertake a brief Tool Box Talk (TBT).
+A suitably qualified ecologist, hereafter referred to in this document as the "Ecologist" is identified as someone who either is a full member of Chartered Institute of Environmental and Ecological Management (CIEEM) or has enough experience to apply.
+The Ecologist will be present prior to the commencement of the site works to undertake a brief Tool Box Talk (TBT).
 The TBT will outline the known and potential ecological constraints within the footprint of the Scheme and sets out the methods of working that need to be employed by Network Rail for minimising impacts to protected species during the proposed works.
 A record of attendance to be completed as part of the TBT is provided in Appendix E.

 It will be the responsibility of the Network Rail to ensure the measures detailed in these precautionary methods are undertaken.
-A member of staff that will be present on the Scheme for the full duration of the works will be appointed by Network Rail as the Scheme's Ecological Representative.
+A member of staff that will be present on the Scheme for the full duration of the works will be appointed by Network Rail with responsibility for overseeing the implementation of this precautionary method of working, hereafter referred to in this document as the "Ecological Representative".
 The Ecological Representative will be responsible for ensuring that works minimise impacts to wildlife throughout the full duration of the works, when it is considered appropriate for an Ecologist not to be present.
 The Ecological Representative will be fully briefed on their required tasks by the Ecologist and the PMW updated to retain a record of these tasks.